October - March

 For more information and updates please call: 951-780-6222

 Chino Hills is also a place where people can escape the pressures of urban life and find peace and solitude in a natural setting.
 Visitors can camp for a few days or simply enjoy a walk, horseback or bicycle ride over trails that meander through valleys and along ridge tops through woodlands, sage scrub and grasslands.
-Sixty miles of trails and fire roads also offer excellent opportunities for viewing wildlife and native plants.
+Ninety miles of trails and fire roads also offer excellent opportunities for viewing wildlife and native plants.
 Facilities consist of a picnic area, equestrian staging area, pipe corrals, a historic barn, water spigots and restrooms.
 Most of the trails accept multiple use.
 However, a few trails are designated for hiking only, because of safety issues or the potential for damage to habitat.

 Location - Directions

 Chino Hills State Park is nestled in the foothills surrounded by the communities of Corona, Chino Hills, Yorba Linda, and Brea.
 The State Routes 57, 71, 91, and 142 border or are the near the park for easy travelling and accessibility from almost anywhere in Southern California.

 You can access the park and the trails from the Chino Hills State Park Discovery Center located at 4500 Carbon Canyon Road in the city of Brea or from the Quarter Horse Drive Trailhead in the city of Yorba Linda.
 The Sapphire Road (Elinvar Road) entrance in Chino Hills is closed effective January 6th, 2014 due to major road construction on Bane Canyon Road.
 Due to construction the Rolling M Campground, the equestrian staging area, and group campsites within the park are closed.
 Bane Canyon Road is scheduled to be completed and reopened in April 2015.

 Chino Hills State Park Discovery Center - Brea

 Brea, California 92823